An Anti-Bubble Blue Chip With Upside Potential

 (Source: DK Safety & Quality Tool) updated at the end of each day, sorted by overall quality score

-BTI's 81% quality score means its similar in quality to such 11/12 Super SWANs as
+BMY's 81% quality score means its similar in quality to such 11/12 Super SWANs as

 - Merck (MRK)